TL;DR

 Do I need to verify my income tier?

-Yes — both SDG&E enhanced tier and HEEHRA require AMI verification.
-Typical documentation is recent W-2 or 1099 or tax return.
+If income-qualified funds reopen, yes, both SDG&E enhanced tiers and HEEHRA require AMI verification.
+Typical documentation is a recent W-2, 1099, or tax return.
 HUD’s lookup tool gives the exact AMI threshold for your household size.

 Can I use the rebate for a mini-split instead of ducted heat pump?

-Yes — mini-splits qualify for all three programs with adjusted rebate caps.
-SDG&E covers $700 per head on ductless mini-splits with 2-head minimum.
-Check specific equipment certification before committing.
+When programs are funded, mini-splits generally qualify with adjusted caps.
+SDG&E has covered ductless mini-splits with a 2-head minimum.
+Check specific equipment certification and current funding before committing.

 What this means for you

-If you want the rebate stack run on your specific household, we do free AMI verification + equipment selection as part of any heat pump quote.
-Call (858) 808-6055 or request a quote online — our heat pump service page has more detail, and our BTU calculator gives a ballpark system size before you book.
+We do free AMI verification and equipment selection as part of any heat pump quote, and we’ll tell you straight what’s available right now.
+Call (442) 777-6440 or request a quote online.
+Our heat pump service page has more detail, and our BTU calculator gives a ballpark system size before you book.

 Sources and further reading: SDG&E Home Energy Savings Program · IRS Form 5695 + Instructions · California Energy Commission HEEHRA · Energy Star residential tax credit guide · HUD Area Median Income lookup